tinyclub/linux-lab/README.md

 ### 3.1.2.3 Buy one

-All supported real hardware boards, virtual hardware boards support and the related Linux Lab Disk will be put in [TinyLab.org's Taobao Shop][024], after bought them, please contact with wechat: `tinylab` and join in the development group.
+All supported real hardware boards, virtual hardware boards support and the related Linux Lab Disk will be put in [TinyLab.org's Taobao Shop][024] or [Bilibili Shop][025], after bought them, please contact with wechat: `tinylab` and join in the development group.

 ### 3.1.3 Using as plugins